adi-g15/devel-arch/README.md

 # Dockerfile based on archlinux:base-devel

+This one uses zsh as the default shell

 Additional User details, for use with makepkg etc. :
   * Username: 'builder'

-Additional Packages: git, cmake, meson, [yay](https://github.com/Jguer/yay)
+Additional Packages: git, cmake, meson, wget, [yay](https://github.com/Jguer/yay)

 Provides you with an arch system, intentionally not using an ENTRYPOINT for now :)